doubledutch/spacecadet/README.md

 The library itself uses the `fog` gem, which is a very popular Ruby library for interacting with all of the different cloud providers (including Rackspace).

+## License
+SpaceCadet is released under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) license.
+See the [LICENSE](https://github.com/doubledutch/spacecadet/blob/master/LICENSE) file for full the full details of the license.

 ## Why SpaceCadet?
 Because this library is meant to speed up deploys, and it's a little "special"...